When Execution Is Cheap, Judgment Becomes Scarce

 A decade ago, a decent GTM operator won by outworking competitors.
 More calls, more content, more meetings.
 Effort was the limiting factor.
 Today, every team has access to the same execution leverage.
 AI writes the emails, automation books the meetings, and analytics surfaces the signals.

-The hard work now lies in deciding which emails matter.
-Which meetings to take?
-Which signals to ignore?
+The hard work now lies in deciding which emails matter, which meetings to take, and which signals to ignore.

 Judgment Scales Differently